Skip to main content

 Day 16: Return to Italy

-DAY 16: walking tour along Chicken Street, which recalls the times when the city was an important hub for travel along the so-called “hippie trail” of the 1960s.
-Possibility to shop in one of the many stores along the street, rediscovering, after so much isolation, the chaotic and fascinating vibrancy of Kabul.
-Lunch in one of the restaurants not far from Chicken Street and subsequent transfer to the airport.
+DAY 16: Walking tour along Chicken Street, which recalls the era when the city was an important stop on the famous “hippie trail” of the 1960s.
+Opportunity to shop in one of the many stores along the street, rediscovering, after so much isolation, the chaotic and fascinating vibrancy of Kabul.
+Lunch in one of the restaurants near Chicken Street, followed by transfer to the airport.

 It is time to say goodbye to Afghanistan and to our fantastic local team.
 Departure flight from the country in the afternoon and… see you on the next adventure!